Pride Park Stadium: The Plaza @ Pride Park development

 On 3 October 2011, Derby County announced that they had submitted plans to Derby City Council for a £7 million development of land outside the stadium, which the club named "The Plaza @ Pride Park".

 These plans included five cafes/restaurants, two convenience stores and 2,000 square metres of office space.
 These plans had been scaled down from the planned £20 million pound development proposed in 2007.
 Derby County CEO Tom Glick said that these plans would help the club deal with the new Financial Fair Play regulations which were to be introduced in the Football League from 2012, as revenue from the plaza would be reinvested back into the club.

 This planned development also coincided with a plan from the city council to build a multi-use sports arena on the same site as the proposed plaza.

-On 12 January 2012, Derby City Council's planning control committee gave planning permission for the development, Derby County chief executive Tom Glick said that the club had moved to the next stage of the development, finding a development company to build the plaza.
+On 12 January 2012, Derby City Council's planning control committee gave planning permission for the development.
+Chief executive Tom Glick said that the club had moved to the next stage of the development, finding a development company to build the plaza.

 It was announced on 3 May 2013 that the first phase was to be launched after the last game of the 2012–13 season when Derby County faced Millwall.
 Located in the north east corner of the stadium and close to the DCFC megastore, the initial phase would provide a mixture of retail and restaurant units totalling 7,000sq.ft.
 The development was being undertaken jointly by the club and Cedar House Investments, part of former chairman Peter Gadsby's Ark Capital group of companies.
 John Vicars, chief operating officer at Derby County, welcomed the launch by saying, "We see this development attracting perhaps a convenience retailer, and a restaurant to complement the facilities already available on Pride Park and to provide a greater choice.
 With the opening of the new multi-use sports arena and velodrome adjacent to the club, there will be even greater demand for these facilities."
 Peter Gadsby said: "The area is already a proven destination for leading occupiers including Greggs, Frankie & Benny's, Subway and Starbucks.
 I am particularly keen that this scheme will add to the success of Pride Park and provide further amenities for the 10,000 people that are working in the area.
 It is good news that this phase of the development will create a further 25 jobs."

-A phase 2 of the plaza will be considered once the velodrome has opened and will add further to the vitality and vibrancy of Pride Park.
-Derby-based FHP have been appointed as letting agents for the scheme.

 Renaming the stadium

-On 7 December 2013, Pride Park was renamed the iPro Stadium in a £7 million sponsorship deal with global sports' drink company iPro.
-The club announced the cancellation of the sponsorship deal on 18 November 2016, reverting the stadium's name back to Pride Park.
+On 7 December 2013, Pride Park was renamed the iPro Stadium in a £7 million sponsorship deal with global sports drink company iPro.
+The club announced the cancellation of the sponsorship deal on 18 November 2016, with the stadium's name reverting to Pride Park.